Miles City, Montana: Places of interest

-Woodruff Park provides picnic opportunities in the Pine Hills east of town on the road to Baker (Hwy 12).
-Spotted Eagle recreation area provides picnic, fishing, swimming, and hiking.
-Also on the Baker road, but much closer to town, just past the Interstate, are the Strawberry Hills, good for short hikes and climbs.
 The highest point in the vicinity is Signal Butte (3051 ft above sea level), said to have been used by Native Americans for communication, but used for decades by radio and sometimes TV antennas.
 Signal Butte lies at the edge of an area of badlands, a striking arid vista of eroded sedimentary soil, sporting multi-colored layers exposed by the erosion.
 The land contains sandstone formations in the midst of sagebrush and cedar trees growing in a soil that turns to gumbo when wet.
 Airport Hill is the elevated bluff of the north bank of the Yellowstone River, and Paragon Pit is a remote area of the north bank opposite of Fort Keogh frequented by teenagers over the years.
 12 Mile Dam spans the Tongue River and attracts teens in the summer for water sport.
 Being shallow, the Tongue River is often used for tubing.
 The former Fort Keogh once boasted an Air Force radar station and still houses a state Extension Experiment Station.
 Near the highway is the site of a state fish hatchery, and nearby, a double humped butte is known locally as "Camelback".
 Miles City lies at the mouth of the north flowing Tongue River as it empties into the eastward flowing Yellowstone River.
 Both rivers are fished regularly, but yield mostly catfish, carp and a junk fish known locally as "shiners".
 Many local reservoirs are stocked with edible fish from the hatchery in Miles City.

 Trinity Lutheran Church

 There are 21 places of worship in Miles City.
 Trinity Lutheran Church was founded in 1906 as a preaching station with German services and served by missionaries following on the newly built Northern Pacific Railroad to hold services for German settlers in Miles City.
 During the anti-German hysteria of WWI, preaching in German was outlawed in Montana, including for worship at Trinity, Miles City.
 Now it is an English-speaking congregation in the Montana District of the Lutheran Church Missouri Synod (LCMS).
-It also operates a school.
+They also operate Trinity Lutheran Classical School, consisting of a Christian Preschool, and Kindergarten through 8th grade.
+As of March 2020, they have established a YouTube channel for posting weekly services.

+Transportation

+Intercity bus service to the city is provided by Jefferson Lines.